 ILLEGAL ARMS DEALING

-The global trading of illegal arms is prevalent world-wide... and Sinclair never thought twice about the consequences of his extremely lucrative 'business'.
+The insidious trade of illegal arms is prevalent worldwide, and Xavier Nathanial Sinclair never thought twice about the consequences of his extremely lucrative business.

-This is the excellent article from the Small Arms Survey:
+This is an excellent article from the Small Arms Survey (www.smallarmssurvey.org):

 Black market trafficking usually takes place on a regional or local level; publicly available data suggests that the multi-ton, inter-continental shipments organized by the ‘merchants of death’ account for only a small fraction of illicit transfers.
 Among the most important forms of illicit trafficking is the ‘ant trade’—numerous shipments of small numbers of weapons that, over time, result in the accumulation of large numbers of illicit weapons by unauthorized end users.
 Data analyzed in the Small Arms Survey 2013 indicates that thousands of firearms seized in Mexico are traced to the United States annually.
 These weapons are often purchased from gun shops in small numbers and then smuggled over the border.
 While individual transactions occur on a small scale, the sum total of the weapons trafficked into Mexico is large.